Jakcrimson/jakcrimson.github.io/_posts/2023-10-31-ACT-ulille.md

   </body>
 </html>

-And finally, the ultimate, the last, the absolute paroxism of this class : the heuristics subject.
+And finally, the ultimate, the last, the absolute paroxism of this class : heuristics and meta-heuristics.
 Took us a while but here we are !

 <html>
   <body>